Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/tool_guide.md

 - It is also noteworthy that the callgraph does not contain edges to external calls made.
 If there is a requirement to analyze that, then make a guess of the external contract that is being called to and re-use some of the methods described above on those contracts to gather full overview.
 Although, that's a very advanced use case, you might have to sometimes go through that.

 - The file import graph provider is another tool that helps understand what files are connected to each other.
 So that means, if in a given compilation unit, there are 5 files and 3 of which are interdependent, and the remaining 2 are standalone the file import graph would expose this.

+- At every step see if you can eliminate the number of things to check based on the intuition developed over the years of auditing smart contracts.
+But don't force yourself if unsure.

 **Scenario 2**